sb-ph/portfolio-starter/README.md

 The homepage is the [`/content/index.md`](/content/index.md) file.

 The homepage’s `layout` must be set to `home` in the frontmatter.
-The homepage supports the [basic properties](#basic-properties) and [navigation properties](#navigation-properties) as well as the optional `entries` property.
+The homepage supports most [basic properties](#basic-properties), however the `permalink` property must not be used.

-The `entries` property allows you to specify exactly which projects you want to appear on the homepage.
+The additional `entries` property allows you to specify exactly which projects you want to appear on the homepage.
 If the `entries` property is not filled out, then the homepage will automatically display all of the projects in order with the most recent first.

 This is an example of the `entries` property in use: